justin2004/weblog/sparql-gotcha/README.md

 ```
 There are 9 paths between them.
 That query makes use of [property paths](https://www.w3.org/TR/sparql11-property-paths/#path-language).
-But it does not what what the paths are.
+But it does not show what the paths are.

-This query will show you what the node in the middle is:
+This query will at least show you what the node in the middle is:
 ```
 select * {
 ?s ((<>|!<>)|^(<>|!<>)) ?node .